ant6n/ant6n-blog/content/blog/2017-01-11-trapflag-tracing.md

 }
 ```

-In order to start and trop tracing a program, we'll register the signal
+In order to start and stop tracing a program, we'll register the signal
 handler, and set/reset the trap flag.
 The stop tracing functions will also
 print out how many instructions were executed.